zakariazarr/Test/README.md

 testMap is an application Plot the path on a map between the current location and a chosen destination with user authentification.

-tools use its to develop this app are :
+the tools used to develop this app are :

     Authentification : firebase
     MAP : tomtom map sdk